Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/introduction.rst

 - Transparent faces are treated as opaque faces.
 - No edges at face intersections are detected yet.
-- Layer masks do not work with FreeStyle.
+- Layer masks do not work with Freestyle.
-- FreeStyle rendering results do not have any Z depth information.
+- Freestyle rendering results do not have any Z depth information.
 - Panoramic cameras are not supported.